SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Customer/getCustomer.md

 * customerFields      - A list of the fields you wish to retrieve.
 You can specify standard fields or extra fields.
 Extra fields are given on the form “customer.x\_2” where the number is the ID on the extra field.
 Legal standard fields are:

-o   customer.id
+  * customer.id

-o   customer.name
+  * customer.name

-o   customer.firstname
+  * customer.firstname

-o   customer.lastname
+  * customer.lastname

-o   customer.phone
+  * customer.phone

-o   customer.cellphone
+  * customer.cellphone

-o   customer.note
+  * customer.note

-o   customer.language
+  * customer.language

-o   customer.username
+  * customer.username

-o   customer.extTable
+  * customer.extTable

-o   customer.extKey
+  * customer.extKey